 Between the solo performer and the Choir there is a difference to be observed.
-The one is unbound by moods of time, or the exact volume of voice Our lyrick poetry is usually made up of NARRATIVE, -DESCRIPTION, -ADO- to be thrown into the performance.
+The one is unbound by moods of time, or the exact volume of voice Our lyrick poetry is usually made up of NARRATIVE, -DESCRIPTION, -ADD- to be thrown into the performance.
 Some passages he hurries through with gradually diminishes away: He also adds at pleasure any amount of grace NARRATIVE passages ought to be sung in a moderate tone of voice, and in notes and inflexions of voice, and is praised or censured, as he succeeds or fails in producing an effect.
-The Choir, on the contrary, is necessarily bound

-DESCRIPTION, when it is of the ordinary kind, ought to be of the same style; down to time, and to a degree of uniformity in the volume of voice.
-The
+The Choir, on the contrary, is necessarily bound Description, when it is of the ordinary kind, ought to be of the same style; down to time, and to a degree of uniformity in the volume of voice.
+The care, will not be unacceptable to Him, nor useless to ourselves.

 But, finally, our directions must be general.
-The best PROMPTER, after Passages of ADORATION and PRAISE ought to be performed in a spirited, all, is an honest, devotional and religious HEART.
-If it be right, and warmed care, will not be unacceptable to Him, nor useless to ourselves.
+The best PROMPTER, after Passages of Adoration and Praise ought to be performed in a spirited, all, is an honest, devotional and religious HEART.
+If it be right, and warmed